-Yesterday when I was out walking our sweet puppy, I happened upon a gorgeous Liquid Amber Tree.
+Yesterday when I was out walking my dog, I happened upon a gorgeous Liquid Amber Tree.

-Unlike other parts of the U.S., in LA it’s very rare to come across a tree with leaves changing colors in the fall.
+Unlike other parts of the U.S., in Los Angeles it’s very rare to come across a tree with leaves changing colors in the fall.

 Liquid Amber Trees are an exception.

-This is a simple recipe with just a few ingredients, and it’s perfect for a cool fall evening with friends, and can be a lovely Thanksgiving dessert, too.
+This is a simple recipe with just a few ingredients, and it’s perfect for a cool fall evening with friends, and it would be a lovely Thanksgiving dessert, too.